patrickamsler/kubernetes-ckad-notes/notes.md

 ```

 ## Network Policy
-By default, pods or not isolated and accept traffic from any source.
+By default, pods are not isolated and accept traffic from any source.
 Network policies provide a way to restrict traffic to certain pods.

 ```yaml
 apiVersion: networking.k8s.io/v1